MSc Chemical Engineering

-The MSc in Chemical Engineering addresses a wide range of subjects at all levels: molecular science, including the emerging field of nanochemical engineering, the design and analysis of chemical reactors, and the application of chemical engineering in manufacturing processes, with a strong emphasis on innovative thinking.
-The programme stresses multi-disciplinary problem solving by means of a systematic approach, incorporating considerations of sustainability, economics and social welfare into the analytical process.
+MSc Chemical Engineering addresses a wide range of subjects at all levels: molecular science, including the emerging field of nanochemical engineering, the design and analysis of chemical reactors and the application of chemical engineering in manufacturing processes with a strong emphasis on innovative thinking.
+The programme stresses a systematic approach to solving multidisciplinary problems, in which sustainability, economics and social welfare are important aspects.

-The fundamental goal of the Master's Programme in Chemical Engineering is to provide students with both a breadth and a depth of knowledge sufficient to prepare them for careers in research or to work in industry at either the design or operational level.
+The fundamental goal of the programme is to provide students with both a breadth and a depth of knowledge to prepare them for careers in research or to work in industry at either the design or the operational level.

 - Chemical Product Engineering:

-Molecular engineers are involved in the design and synthesis of products ranging from pharmaceuticals to building materials.
+Chemical Product Engineering involves the design and synthesis of products ranging from pharmaceuticals to construction materials.

 - Process Engineering:

-Process Engineering involves the design and operation of manufacturing processes and is essential in our technology-dependent, industrialised society.
+Process Engineering involves the design and operation of manufacturing processes essential for our industrialised, technology-dependent society.